Meet Our Therapists

 Meet Our Therapist Kristin Nakajima

-Kristin Nakajima, LCSW is a Massachusetts native and attended college and graduate school in Ohio.
+Kristin Nakajima, LCSW is a Massachusetts native and recently settled in Wilmington with her husband and daughter.
 Kristin believes that healing is an organic process that is unique to each.
-Kristin practices from a Cognitive Behavioral Therapy foundation but also incorporates Cognitive Processing Therapy and Mindfulness techniques such as meditation, guided imagery, art, music, and writing.
-She knows these additional methods give emotions an opportunity to be expressed on a level that can't be verbalized.
-Especially when treating grief and trauma, this creative process provides a safe place for emotions to be processed, externalized, and the formation of a path to move forward.
+Kristin practices from a Cognitive Behavioral Therapy foundation and incorporates mindfulness techniques, such as meditation, guided imagery, art, music, and writing, in her sessions.
+She values giving emotions opportunity to be expressed on a level that can't be verbalized.

 "I believe that each person’s experience is unique, personal, and important". - Kristin Nakajima

-Kristin has a passion for working with individuals who have experienced trauma, grief or loss.
+Kristin has a passion for working with individuals who have experienced grief or loss.
 She believes that each person’s experience is unique, personal, and important.
 Events both large and small can elicit a grief response: death, divorce, breakups, loss of a job, change in job, death of a fur baby, miscarriage, anniversary of a loss, and more.
 Individuals struggling with grief often report they don’t know what is wrong.
 They assume their lives have been irreparably damaged by their loss and cannot imagine feeling better.
 Grief can feel like it has no end.
-Relationships with family and friends flounder.
-Life seems purposeless, and health is jeopardized.
 Kristin has specialized training and experience and knows how to guide individuals from feeling stuck, to living again.

 Fun Fact: Kristin loves animals.
 She sings and plays the guitar.

 UNDERGRADUATE, Kristin received her undergraduate degree in Psychology from Kenyon College.